dev-bootcamp-2019/final-project-SuperSuperSingh/README.md

 Implement an oracle to convert the Eth price to a $US price

 ## Project Requirements
--User Interface Requirements
+### User Interface Requirements
- []Run the app on a dev server locally for testing/grading []You should be able to visit a URL and interact with the application []App recognizes current account
+- [] Run the app on a dev server locally for testing/grading
+- [] You should be able to visit a URL and interact with the application
+- [] App recognizes current account
- []Sign transactions using MetaMask or uPort []Contract state is updated
+- [] Sign transactions using MetaMask or uPort
+- [] Contract state is updated
- []Update reflected in UI
+- [] Update reflected in UI
--Test Requirements
+### Test Requirements
- []Write 5 tests for each contract you wrote []Solidity or JavaScript
+- [] Write 5 tests for each contract you wrote
+- [] Solidity or JavaScript
- []Explain why you wrote those tests
+- [] Explain why you wrote those tests
- []Tests run with truffle test
+- [] Tests run with truffle test
--Design Pattern Requirements
+### Design Pattern Requirements
- []Implement a circuit breaker (emergency stop) pattern []What other design patterns have you used / not used?
+- [] Implement a circuit breaker (emergency stop) pattern
+- [] What other design patterns have you used / not used?
- []Why did you choose the patterns that you did?
+- [] Why did you choose the patterns that you did?
- []Why not others?
+- [] Why not others?
--Security Tools / Common Attacks
+### Security Tools / Common Attacks
- []Explain what measures you’ve taken to ensure that your contracts are not susceptible to common attacks []Use a library or extend a contract
+- [] Explain what measures you’ve taken to ensure that your contracts are not susceptible to common attacks
+- [] Use a library or extend a contract
- []Via EthPM or write your own
+- [] Via EthPM or write your own
--Stretch Requirements
+### Stretch Requirements
- []Deploy contract on testnet
+- [] Deploy contract on testnet
- []Use Ethereum Name Service
+- [] Use Ethereum Name Service
- []Add functionality that allows store owners to create an auction for an individual item in their store []Give store owners the option to accept any ERC-20 token []Implement an upgradable design pattern
+- [] Add functionality that allows store owners to create an auction for an individual item in their store
+- [] Give store owners the option to accept any ERC-20 token
+- [] Implement an upgradable design pattern
- []Write a smart contract in LLL or Vyper
+- [] Write a smart contract in LLL or Vyper
- []Use uPort
+- [] Use uPort
- []Use IPFS
+- [] Use IPFS
- []Use Oracle
+- [] Use Oracle